Qixin913/Qixin913.github.io/_pages/about.md

   - /about.html
 ---

-My name is Liu Qixin, a member of the Chinese Society of Engineering Thermophysics.
-I usually try lots of new things, so I have spent time in many places, working as an HVAC designer at Hisense Hitachi, as an operator at Sina, and as a marketing brand manager at KuaiShou.
-My career path is in the energy and power industry, overseas marketing, and product event operations.
-I hope to make a small contribution to the popularization of science in the field of sustainable energy.
+Hi!
+I'm Qixin Liu.
+As I like trying new things, I have worked or internship experience in many companies or relevant organizations, such as Hitachi, Sina, Kuaishou and Microsoft Xiaoice.
+I am currently working on my PhD, and I hope to make some contributions to the development of the field of battery storage.

 Major Research Direction
 ------